StergiosCha/OYXOY/description.md

 >> * Lexical Semantics:FAO
 >
 >  **Explanation**
-> The semantics of FAO "mono" are responsible for the contradiction here.
+> The semantics of FAO "μόνο" are responsible for the contradiction here.
 ---
 > Example 14
 >> **Premise** <br/>